cardano-foundation/CIPs/CIP-0001/README.md

 2. The need to propose and discuss changes to the protocol or established practice of the ecosystem.

 The CIP process does not _by itself_ offer any form of governance.
 For example, it does not govern the process by which proposed changes to the Cardano protocol are implemented and deployed.
 Yet, it is a crucial, community-driven component of the governance decision pipeline as it helps to collect thoughts and proposals in an organised fashion.
 Additionally, specific projects may choose to actively engage with the CIP process for some or all changes to their project.

+This document outlines the technical structure of the CIP and the technical requirements of the submission and review process.
+The history, social features and human elements of the CIP process are described the [CIP repository Wiki][Wiki].

 ## Specification